fasas1/merchant_client/README.md

 ##  Features
 ### User Dashboard
 - Browse and search for products
-- Add products to the cart
+- Add products to the carts
 - Place orders and track order history
 - Make payments securely